cmsc389T-spring23/Team4/README.md

 This method will check to see if pacman is able to eat nearby cookies and will return the cookie component if so, and null otherwise.
 It uses the Map.getLoc method to get a hashset of components at Pacman's locations to see if there is a cookie there.
 If so, pacman will call the Map.eatCookie method and will return a cookie component.

-For Testing, I initlized a frame with pacman and a cookie at the same location.
+For Testing, I initalized a frame with pacman and a cookie at the same location.
 I called the consume method and checked to see if the method returned a cookie component and incremented the score in the frame's map.
 Then I called the consume method gain, to see if the cookie was fully removed from the map and checked to see if the method returned null a second time.
 Additionally I also checked to is that this second call did not increment the score.

 ## Ghost Class